paalss/youtube-wrapped/README.md

 ### Start backend

-Using MAMP pro
+Using MAMP
 1. Add new virtual host, set a name
 2. Set document root to repo root directory, click "next"
+3. Start Apache server
-3. Right-click and select open host in browser.
-When browser window opens, copy the current URL to your clipboard
+4. Right-click and select open host in browser.
+When browser window opens with directories, navigate to `src/php/upload.php` , copy the current URL to your clipboard
-4. Edit `src/components/common/uploadPage/uploadPage.js` so that fetch URL is set to the URL you copied
+5. In `src/components/common/uploadPage/uploadPage.js` there's a `fetch`-function.
+Paste your URL as its first parameter.
+Like so: `fetch("your-url")`

+Using XAMPP
-5. Start Apache server
+1. Start Apache server
+2. Open browser and navigate to `src/php/upload.php`.
+Copy the URL
+3. In `src/components/common/uploadPage/uploadPage.js` there's a `fetch`-function.
+Paste your URL as its first parameter.
+Like so: `fetch("your-url")`

 ## TODO
 - Ordne Filopplasting